sdsouto/sql-data-warehouse-project/README.md

 - **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
 - **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

-This repository is an excellent resource for anyone interested in building a free or low-cost data warehouse, proving that powerful data solutions are accessible to everyone, including non-profit organizations.

 ## 🛠️ Links & Tools: